simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

   Depending on whether placeholders are assigned and these are not initialized, they must be parameterized as <b>"Arguments"</b>.</p>
   <div class="grid-two-col-eq">
     <img style="height: 300px; width: auto" src="./img/apply_template.png" />
-    <p>In the example shown here, the same template is used in an ET200SP. <br>Accordingly, a different name is passed over the parameter <b>ModuleName</b>. <br>As an example for the use of the default values ??in the template, the white potential module is passed over the parameter <b>"BaseUnit"</b> for the first module, which is not necessary for the second, since the black module is the default value.</p>
+    <p>In the example shown here, the same template is used in an ET200SP. <br>Accordingly, a different name is passed over the parameter <b>ModuleName</b>. <br>As an example for the use of the default values ​​in the template, the white potential module is passed over the parameter <b>"BaseUnit"</b> for the first module, which is not necessary for the second, since the black module is the default value.</p>
   </div>
 </div>